English

 • Short Term Planning: There is a daily English lesson-60 minutes.
 Essential components of each lesson include a clear, year group specific Learning Objective and a clear and concise Success Criteria.
 This will be evident in books using the ‘Success Criteria’ label which will also be used by the children and teachers to show assessment within each lesson.
 Short term planning is supported by numerous materials from a range of sources (the Literacy Shed, Grammarsaurus etc) and incorporates the Teaching Cycle (Teach, Practice, Apply and Review/Assess).

-• Basic Skills Session: Basic Skills will focus on recapping and consolidating key basic skills (GPS, comprehension) and concepts, as well as basics such as sentence construction etc identified and highlighted by ongoing AfL.
+• Basic Skills: Basic Skills will focus on recapping and consolidating key basic skills (GPS, comprehension) and concepts, as well as basics such as sentence construction etc identified and highlighted by ongoing AfL.
 This will take place EVERY DAY FROM 09:00-09:30 in Years 3, 4, 5 and 6-this should be evident in classes on Learning Walks etc. This will be monitored closely by SLT.
 This will take place in the form of 10 minutes on handwriting, to address the gaps in fine motor skills and letter formation that arose during the COVID 19 pandemic and have been highlighted as a barrier for learning.
 This handwriting will follow the ‘Letter join’ approach.
 The resources for this can be found not only on the Letter Join website but also on the Staff Shared section under ‘Handwriting’.
-During this time, the Teaching Assistant will model the letters and the children will complete activities based on this for 10 minutes.
+During this time, the Teacher will model the letters and the children will complete activities based on this for 10 minutes.
 Following on from the 10 minutes of handwriting, children will then complete 10 minutes of Maths.
 This could be in the form of mental or arithmetic work, or times tables.
 The expectation would be that children in Year 3 and 4 would complete times tables practise to prepare them for the Year 4 times table check.
 Finally, in the remaining time, the class teacher will lead an ‘immediate intervention’ session.
 This is be based on the assessment for learning from the previous few days of teaching.
 For example, if children had struggled with the vocabulary in a fraction unit, then this intervention would involve activities based on the proper Mathematical vocabulary in fractions.

 September 2022